 Precision engineered bone hooks

-All discovered tools are made of deer antler, which is a durable and flexible material and was considered the main substitute for metal in prehistoric times.
+All discovered tools are made of deer aler, which is a durable and flexible material and was considered the main substitute for metal in prehistoric times.
 The surprising thing for researchers is the structural similarity of these hooks to modern examples today.
 However, the main difference is in the way the fishing line is attached.

 27 cm spear; A masterpiece of stone elegance

-Another prominent piece of this collection is a 27 cm spear that has gone through very complicated manufacturing processes.
+Another promine piece of this collection is a 27 cm spear that has gone through very complicated manufacturing processes.
 By reconstructing the production process of this tool, archaeologists found that the makers first cut the deer horn with stone axes and then split it lengthwise using special stone pens (Burin).

 The final stages of the work were shaving the teeth of the spear and polishing its surface with abrasive stones.
-This multi-stage process shows that the early inhabitants of Siberia were not only skilled craftsmen, but also had a lot of technical knowledge that they passed down from generation to generation.
+This multi-stage process shows that the early inhabitas of Siberia were not only skilled craftsmen, but also had a lot of technical knowledge that they passed down from generation to generation.

 fishing; The key to survival in the ice